 As you work your way through the shock, you’ll find out that you have some time to ask questions, to get answers, and to sort through what it all means to you as you make some important decisions.

 Can you go to high school while pregnant?
 Can you go to college while pregnant?
 The short answer is yes.
 The long answer is still yes, but it gives you information that can help you juggle both your future and academics successfully.

-All of these alternatives are set up to run seamlessly, offering you everything you need to find success as you move on to college or a career.
+If you decide your current school or a LYFE classroom is not the right place for you, the NYC Dept. of Education’s Referral Centers for High School Alternatives can help you explore other options to finish your high school education.
+No matter what you decide is best for you, all of these alternatives are set up to run seamlessly, offering you everything you need to find success as you move on to college or a career.

 You’ll need to think about whether you want to attend classes every day, three days per week, or only two days.
-Another practical consideration may be to schedule time between classes rather than load them back-to-back, giving yourself time to rest and grab a bite to eat.
+Another practical consideration may be to schedule time between classes rather than load them back-to-back, giving yourself time to rest or grab a bite to eat.

-Need Someone to Talk to?
+Need Someone to Talk To?

 Regardless of your age, if you are unexpectedly pregnant and wondering if you can still be a student while pregnant, be assured you can.
 You will need to make sure you have a healthy support system in place.
 Friends, family, doctors, and staff at your school are all part of a good support system.
 Sometimes, though, it can help to have someone in your corner that you know has only your best interest in mind.

 At Avail NYC, we can help you prepare.
 If you need personal support, our compassionate advocates are available to talk with you without judgment or bias of any kind.
 We can guide you to the resources you need to be a successful student while you’re pregnant.
 Contact us today for a remote appointment on Google Meet.